The subgroup identification problem for finitely presented groups: Introduction

-However, like most incomputability results in group theory, the above is a somewhat contrived example.
-For many cases, there is such an algorithm as described above.
-The most immediate, and broadest, of these is the class of locally Hopfian groups; groups whose finitely generated subgroups are all Hopfian.
-So we have a very strong positive analogue to the above result. \\

-\begin{thmn}[\ref{can do for locally hopf}] In the class of locally Hopfian groups, the algorithm from theorem $\ref{main}$ does indeed exist, uniformly over the entire class.
-Hence, in this class of groups, weak effective coherence is equivalent to strong effective coherence (see definitions $\ref{weak eff coh}$ and $\ref{strong eff coh}$ in section \ref{here}). \end{thmn} \mbox{}

-The above two results address a typographical error in Groves and Wilton \cite[Definition 1.1]{GroWil}, where they define effective coherence as weak effective coherence (definition \ref{weak eff coh} in this work), instead of strong effective coherence (definition \ref{strong eff coh} in this work) which they later corrected it to in \cite[Definition 1.2]{GroWilcor}.
-One could naively assume that the notions of weak effective coherence and strong effective coherence are equivalent; this work actually came from a reading of \cite{GroWil} and a realisation that the definitions may indeed be different.

-We note that all results in \cite{GroWil} were proved for the case of strongly coherent groups, and in light of the typographical correction provided in \cite{GroWilcor} we neither suggest nor imply that there are any errors with the main conclusions of \cite{GroWil}.
-However, if one takes the definition of effective coherence in \cite{GroWil} to be weak effective coherence, then the proofs of \cite[Lemma 1.2]{GroWil} and subsequent remark \cite[Remark 1.3]{GroWil} contain a subtle argument that, in light of theorem \ref{main} in this work, cannot be justified. \\

-\textbf{Acknowledgements}: The author would like to thank Jack Button for his general advice, Andrew Glass for his proof reading, and Chuck Miller for giving general comments and corrections, as well as pointing out a more elegant proof of proposition \ref{jack} and a much more direct proof of theorem \ref{main}.
-Finally, thanks to Nicholas Touikan for his helpful suggestions for a revised version of this work, and to Daniel Groves and Henry Wilton for their careful explanation of their work in \cite{GroWil}.
+\textbf{Acknowledgements}: The author would like to thank Jack Button and Andrew Glass for their general advice, and Chuck Miller for giving general comments and corrections as well as pointing out a more elegant proof of lemma \ref{jack} and a much more direct proof of theorem \ref{main}.
+Thanks also go to Nicholas Touikan for his helpful suggestions for a revised version of this work, and to Daniel Groves and Henry Wilton for explaining their work in \cite{GroWil}.